huffman-spatial-cognition-lab/exploration_of_fMRI_methods_and_theory/README.md

 https://github.com/huffman-spatial-cognition-lab/exploration_of_fMRI_methods_and_theory/wiki

 ## Citation and attribution for these notebooks
+These exercises were written by Derek J. Huffman with the base Nilearn tutorials as a starting point.

 If you find these notebooks to be helpful in your teaching, research, etc., then please cite the following sources:

 Huffman, D. J. (2024).
 An in-depth exploration of the interplay between fMRI methods and theory in cognitive neuroscience. *PsyArXiv.*

 Nilearn Contributors et al. (2023). nilearn.
 Available at: https://zenodo.org/record/8397156.

-Nilearn contributors et al. (2023).

-These exercises were written by Derek J. Huffman with the base Nilearn tutorials as a starting point.